networknext/next/docs/setup_prerequisites.md

 * Health checks -> 256
 * Regional managed instance groups (US-Central) -> 256

 The requests above are moderately aggressive and they will likely respond with lower numbers, accept the lower numbers.
-You can make another quota increase request later if needed.
+This process will likely take several days to complete.

 ## 7. Setup an AWS account